platform9/express/docs/SRIOV.md

 The following are a few of the limitations of SR-IOV:

 * Bonded NICs at the host-level are not recommended/not supported for use with SR-IOV.
-While active/passive bonding may work in this configuration, LACP/802.3ad is definitely not a supported configuration.
+While active/passive bonding may work in this configuration, LACP/802.3ad is not a supported configuration.
 * Virtual Functions are automatically assigned to Neutron ports and are not customizable.
 * Instance-level NIC bonding using Virtual Functions is not supported.
 * Port security/security groups are not supported.